nicholasdille/professional-powershell/caveats.md

 $Items = $Data | where-Object { $_ -like '*bar' }
 ```

-Solution: Wrap result into array:
+Solved by wrapping result into array:

 ```powershell
 $Items = @($Data | where-Object { $_ -like '*bar' })
 ```